FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 ### Feedback and contact:

-1. Best way is to contact the software development directly via a [Github Issue](https://github.com/FAIRmat-NFDI/pynxtools/issues/new).
+1. Best way is to contact the software development team directly via a [Github Issue](https://github.com/FAIRmat-NFDI/pynxtools/issues/new).

 2. ron.hildebrandt(at)physik.hu-berlin.de